KDE/documentation-develop-kde-org/content/docs/kirigami/card.md

 ## CardsLayout

-[CardsLayout](docs:kirigami2;org::kde::kirigami::CardsLayout) is presented, which should be used when the cards are not instantiated by a model or by a model which has always very few items (In the case of a big model [CardsListView](docs:kirigami2;org::kde::kirigami::CardsListView) or [CardsGridView](docs:kirigami2;org::kde::kirigami::CardsGridView) should be used instead).
+Use a [CardsLayout](docs:kirigami2;org::kde::kirigami::CardsLayout) when the cards are not instantiated by a model or by a model which has always very few items (In the case of a big model [CardsListView](docs:kirigami2;org::kde::kirigami::CardsListView) or [CardsGridView](docs:kirigami2;org::kde::kirigami::CardsGridView) should be used instead).
 They are presented as a grid of two columns which will remain centered if the application is really wide, or become a single column if there is not enough space for two columns, such as a mobile phone screen.

 A CardsLayout should always be contained within a ColumnLayout.

-A card can optionally have horizontal orientation.
-In this case will be wider than tall, so is fit to be used also in a ColumnLayout.
-If you need to put it in a CardsLayout, it will have by default a columnSpan of 2 (which can be overridden).
+A card can optionally be oriented horizontally.
+In this case it will be wider than tall, so is fit to be used in a ColumnLayout.
+If you need to put it in a CardsLayout, it will have a columnSpan of 2 by default.

 {{< sections >}}
 {{< section-left >}}